Outdoor learning and learning for sustainability policy development in Scotland

 Outdoor learning in the UK has its roots in challenging outdoor adventure activities focused on encouraging young people to develop personal and social skills, such as teamwork and problem-solving.
 Traditionally, these activities have tended to take place in residential centres that are located far from young peoples’ homes, often relying on the availability of specialist staff and equipment.

-It can be rooted in local contexts, raising children’s awareness of environmental and sustainability issues, and closely tied to all aspects of the school curriculum; maths, social sciences, health and wellbeing, and physical sciences lend themselves particularly well to learning in ‘authentic’, outside-the-classroom contexts.
+It can be rooted in local contexts, raising children’s awareness of environmental and sustainability issues, and closely tied to all aspects of the school curriculum.
+Maths, social sciences, health and wellbeing, and physical sciences lend themselves particularly well to learning in “authentic”, outside-the-classroom contexts.

 What did we do?

 In 2008, the team drew its findings together into Outdoor Journeys, a new and easily adaptable model for outdoor learning based on enabling children to learn about local people and places in active, engaging and contextualised ways.
-The model (and a series of related resources) was based on a three-stage process of questioning; researching; and sharing findings.
+The model (and a series of related resources) was based on a three-stage process of questioning, researching and sharing findings.

 Such was the success of Outdoor Journeys that the Esmée Fairbairn Trust funded two years of further action-research into outdoor learning in early secondary education in Scotland (A Natural Curriculum, 2011-13), resulting in the publication of a guidance document.

-Practise and policy development in ‘Outdoor Learning' and ‘Learning for Sustainability’ in Scotland has been informed, and heavily influenced by the research and teaching of the outdoor and sustainability education staff at Moray House School of Education and Sport.
-In particular the Scottish commitment to bring outdoor learning together with other more traditional approaches to education for sustainable development, and to do so simultaneously in a wide range of Scottish Government policy areas, as well as in the training and registration of teachers, and supported by establishing a United Nations recognised centre of expertise in the field, is of international significance.
+Practise and policy development in “Outdoor Learning” and “Learning for Sustainability” in Scotland has been informed and heavily influenced by the research and teaching of the outdoor and sustainability education staff at Moray House School of Education and Sport.
+In particular, the Scottish commitment to bring outdoor learning together with other, more traditional approaches to education for sustainable development, and to do so simultaneously in a wide range of Scottish Government policy areas, as well as in the training and registration of teachers, and supported by establishing a United Nations recognised centre of expertise in the field, is of international significance.

 What happened next?